Macquarie River Re-regulating storage

 About the project

-WaterNSW has been engaged by the Department of Planning Industry and Environment to prepare a Detailed Business Case to explore the option of constructing a re-regulating weir on the Macquarie River.
-This follows recommendations by Infrastructure NSW in the 2014 State Infrastructure Strategy (PDF) and WaterNSW’s 20 Year Infrastructure Options Study.
+WaterNSW has been engaged by the NSW Department of Planning Industry and Environment (DPIE) to develop a Final Business Case (FBC) for a proposed re-regulating storage including fishway structure on the Macquarie River.
+This structure will contribute towards improving water access reliability and resilience for the region and follows recommendations by Infrastructure NSW in the 2014 State Infrastructure Strategy (PDF) and WaterNSW’s 20 Year Infrastructure Options Study.

-Earlier studies and consultation focused on location options for the re-regulating weir between Warren and Narromine, with specific sites being investigated near Gin Gin Weir and Rocky Point.
-Following the options investigation and consultation, the preferred site has been identified and will be located downstream of the existing Gin Gin Weir.
-The site was selected following detailed assessment against the strategic priorities of the regional water strategy, as well as environmental, social, economic and construction impacts.
+Earlier studies and consultation focused on location options for the re-regulating storage between Warren and Narromine, with specific sites being investigated near Gin Gin Weir and Rocky Point.
+Following the options investigation and consultation, the preferred site has been identified and is proposed to be located 200 metres downstream of the existing Gin Gin Weir.
+The site was selected following detailed assessment against the strategic priorities of the draft Macquarie-Castlereagh regional water strategy, as well as environmental, social and economic impacts.

-The development of the Detailed Business Case will involve stakeholder consultation, as well as comprehensive environmental and engineering studies.
-These studies began in early 2019 and will continue to mid 2020.
-Outcomes of these studies will be included in the Detailed Business Case and be submitted to Infrastructure NSW as part of the Infrastructure Investor Assurance Framework gateway process.
+Outcomes of the community and stakeholder consultation, environmental and engineering studies will be included in the Final Business Case planned to be submitted to the NSW Government in late 2021/early 2022 and will be assessed by Infrastructure NSW under the Infrastructure Investor Assurance Framework gateway 2 process.

 WaterNSW has engaged GHD, an environmental and engineering consultancy, as a delivery partner for the project.

-The project will be developed to align with the Macquarie Regional Water Strategy which is currently under development.
-The Macquarie Regional Water Strategy will identify policy, planning and infrastructure options that deliver resilient water resources for all water users in the Macquarie Valley.
+The project will be developed to align with the Macquarie-Castlereagh Regional Water Strategy which is currently under development.
+The strategy will identify policy, planning and infrastructure options that deliver resilient water resources for all water users in the Macquarie Valley.
+For more information on the Regional Water Strategy, please visit the DPIE Water webpage and for details on the consultation timeline.

-This project and the Macquarie Regional Water Strategy are both supported through funding from the Snowy Hydro Legacy Fund.
+This project and the Macquarie-Castlereagh Regional Water Strategy are both supported through funding from the Snowy Hydro Legacy Fund.

-- Achieving long-term water security strategic objectives in the Macquarie Valley
+- Achieving improved long-term water security strategic objectives in the Macquarie Valley

 - Improved delivery efficiency to customers downstream of Gin Gin